SquilliamX/Smart-Contract-Lottery-2024/notes.md

     uint256 private s_lastTimeStamp;

-    constructor(uint256 entranceFee, uint256 interval, address vrfCoordinator) VRFConsumerBaseV2Plus(vrfCoordinator) // here we are going to define the vrfCoordinator address during this contracts deployment, and this will pass the address to the VRFConsumerBaseV2Plus constructor.
+    constructor(uint256 entranceFee, uint256 interval, address vrfCoordinator)
+    // `VRFConsumerBaseV2Plus` is the name of the contract we are inheriting from VRFConsumerBaseV2Plus(vrfCoordinator) // here we are going to define the vrfCoordinator address during this contracts deployment, and this will pass the address to the VRFConsumerBaseV2Plus constructor.

     {
         i_entranceFee = entranceFee;